Choosing Which Documents to Protect

 At the top of the ladder, naturally, are official government documents.
 You should also be thinking about board meeting minutes, analyst opinions, and strategic analyses.
 Then there’s sensitive training material, merger and acquisition documentation, manuals and research information.

 Next, you should be looking at intellectual property: trade secrets, formulations, printed music, magazines, books, information under NDA, and more.
-Private and personal information also needs to be considered – whether it’s from clients, customers, or your employees.
+Private and personal information also are critical– whether it’s from clients, customers, or your employees.
 Finally, information relating to your organisation’s physical or digital security needs to be locked down.
 Though “security through obscurity” isn’t a golden bullet, it certainly makes things harder for attackers.

 Document Classification and Controls